69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 \[ \frac{dW_f}{dt} = {\overbigdot{W}_f} = c_t T_{\rm req} \]

 which is shown in the figure below.
-Notice that the fuel flow mimics the thrust requirements, and for flight at higher airspeeds, the fuel flow increases rapidly, reflecting that for any aircraft, there is a high fuel cost involved in flying fast.
+Notice that the fuel flow mimics the thrust requirements, and for flight at higher airspeeds, the fuel flow increases rapidly, reflecting that for any airplane, there is a high fuel cost involved in flying fast.

 The fuel capacity of this jet airplane is 1,119 gals of JET-A, and at 6.8 lb per gallon, the maximum fuel weight would be 7,609.2 lb, which is about 38% of the airplane’s gross weight.
 This is why a more accurate estimate of endurance and range would be done using W_{\rm GTOW} less half the total fuel weight.
 But we will continue here with W =W_{\rm \scriptsize GTOW}.
 Not all this fuel would be usable, and allowances are needed for previously discussed reasons.
 We can proceed by assuming that W_0 = 19,815 -1,000 (the 1,000 lb being the allowance) = 18,815 lb and W_1 = 18,815 – 5,600 = 13,215 lb.
 The endurance is evaluated by using